 A common and easy to find resident of the Hajar Mountains.
 Breeds inside the grounds of the Hatta Fort Hotel, as well as on Jebel Hafit and in the Green Mubazzarah.
 Also easy to find in Wadi Bih and along the road from Masafi Wadi to Wamm Farms.

 A scarce and often hard to find resident of the Hajar Mountains.
 Masafi Wadi is a good location where this species is resident year-round, it is very vocal and may be especially obvious early in the morning.
 It is not known from Jebel Hafeet in Al Ain.

 CLAMOROUS REED WARBLER

 A common breeding resident of any mangrove area.
-Also often present in the central reeds of Dubai Pivot Fields and nearby Al Warsan Lakes.
+Also present in the reeds around Al Warsan Lakes in Dubai and Zakher Lake in Al Ain.
 A common passage migrant in parks and gardens during spring and autumn migration.

 A widespread and sometimes common spring migrant, from March to May, mainly in the second half of spring.
-Likely at any site attractive to migrants, including the Acacias trees at Wamm Farm, Masafi and Green Mubazzarah and landscaped parks with Ghaf trees, for example in Abu Dhabi.
+Likely at any site attractive to migrants, including the Acacias trees at Wamm Farm, Masafi Wadi and Green Mubazzarah and landscaped parks with Ghaf trees, for example in Abu Dhabi and Dubai.
 Less common but still regular in autumn.

 The only known location is the mangroves at Khor Kalba, where it is secretive, and often hard to find.
 Best located along the western edge of the mangroves.
 Access is not possible since summer 2012, see the Khor Kalba section under the Sites link for more info.